xyou365/AutoRclone/Readme.md

 #### For normal user

 Create [Google Group](https://groups.google.com/) then add the service accounts as members by hand.
+Limit is 10 at a time, 100 a day but if you read our warning and notes above, you would have 1 project and hence easily in your range.

 Step 4.
 Add service accounts or Google Groups into Team Drive
 ---------------------------------
 _If you do not use Team Drive, just skip._
+**Warning:** It is **NOT** recommended to use service accounts to clone "to" folders that are not in teamdrives, SA work best for teamdrives.

 If you have already created Google Groups (**Step 2**) to manager your service accounts, add the group address `sa@yourdomain.com` or `sa@googlegroups.com` to your source Team Drive (tdsrc) and destination Team Drive (tddst).